fogx/predicting-financial-volatility-project/README.md

 # Predicting realized volatility
-The readme gives a quick overview of the project.
+This ReadMe gives a quick overview of the project.
 The detailed report can be found in the notebook at code/Data_Description_and_Model_Evaluation.ipynb.

 ## Project Idea: